 The phone company owns and maintains the telephone lines (wires) that bring phone service to your house.
-Usually, a gray plastic box is mounted to the outside of the house.
-Inside the box the connections may split into two parts, the customer and the utility connections.
+The lines usually connect to the house at a gray plastic box mounted to an outside wall.
+This box is called the NID (Network Interface Device).
+Inside the box, the connections may split into two parts, the utility (phone company) side, and the customer side.
 Although you can access the customer side of the box, the phone company side has a special screw that's designed to be difficult to remove; it's best to leave this side alone.
-The next box down the line, usually inside the house (often in the basement or other utility area), is the demarcation jack.
-To this point, it is the phone company's responsibility to provide service at no charge, if there is a problem.
-However, if the problem lies after the demarcation jack, you'll be responsible for technical services if you want their technician to fix a problem within your home.
+The NID is the standard demarcation point.

-First you need to know where the problem lies.
-Some telephone problems are easy enough for anyone to fix, while others may require a professional to come in and find the problem.
-You may want to add a phone jack, replace a broken cover or phone jack, or just fix a broken wire connection, but where do you start your search for the trouble spot?
-Well in most cases, you want to start at the demarcation jack or the customer side of the exterior telephone junction box.
+First, you need to know where the problem lies.
+Start at the demarcation point (NID) or the customer side of the exterior telephone junction box.
 Try plugging your telephone into one of the phone jacks in the junction box.
 If there is service (a dial tone) that sounds normal, the problem lies somewhere inside the home.
 If you have noise on the line, dead air, or a buzzing sound, it's the phone company's problem to fix.
 At that point, simply call the phone company for repairs.
 If not, read on.

 |Buzzing on the line||Incorrect wiring or wires touching metal||Check for proper wire colors and connections.|